Dr. Jake Coffman, chiropractor at Optimize Chiropractic

 Doctor of Chiropractic Parker University

 The foundation.
-Clinical training in biomechanics, neurology, and manual therapy — then years of questioning which parts of that training actually help people long-term and which parts just keep them coming back.
+Clinical training in biomechanics, neurology, and manual therapy.
+Then years of figuring out which parts of that training actually help people get where they want to go.

 QSM3 Upper Cervical Quantum Spinal Mechanics